Proud to be working with

 Catalyst Hack is all about inclusivity.
 Everyone has the right to hack in a safe and welcoming environment.

 Participants asked to stop any harassing behaviour are expected to comply immediately.
 Sponsors, judges, mentors, volunteers, organisers and anyone else at the event are also subject to this anti-harassment policy.
+Please see our Code of Conduct here.

 You should bring a valid ID, laptop, chargers, and other devices you may want to use.